Free/Cheap Activities on Kadavu

 7. Hike to a Kadavu’s Waterfalls

 Kadavu has a whole lot of waterfalls, one of the most impressive being the 20m-high waterfall at the back of Kadavu village tumbling down a volcanic cliff.
-Waterfall walks are on the agenda of more Kadavu resorts, with the resorts with waterfalls a short walk away being Papageno Resort and Waisalima Beach Resort.
+Waterfall walks are on the agenda of more Kadavu resorts, with the resorts with waterfalls a short walk away being Papageno Resort and the now-closed Waisalima Beach Resort.
 Don’t worry, if you’re staying elsewhere you won’t miss out as Mai Dive Resort, Kokomo Island and Oneta Resort, all on Ono Island, offer boat trips through mangroves and a trek through the rainforest to a breathtaking waterfall on Kadavu.
 Expect a boat trip to a waterfall to cost around FJ$60 each.

 8. Play Beach Volleyball